 I know what you’re going to ask.
 What kind of hummus did you use and can you taste the tahini?
 I used Sabra’s Classic Hummus and yes, you can still taste the tahini a tiny bit, but it actually kind of gives the brownies an interesting savory/bittersweet component that’s kind of nice.
 And, the peanut butter flavor definitely helps balance everything too!

 If you’re worried about the tahini flavor (or the garlic for that matter) there are a couple work arounds.
-For one, you can use homemade hummus — try my smooth hummus recipe but skip the garlic and lower the tahini to 1 tablespoon.
-Another option is to buy a dessert hummus like Hope’s Dark Chocolate Hummus or Delighted By’s Brownie Batter Hummus.
+For one, you can use homemade hummus — try my homemade hummus recipe but skip the garlic and lower the tahini to 1 tablespoon.
+Another option is to buy a dessert hummus like Hope’s Dark Chocolate Hummus.
 I haven’t tried the recipe with a dessert hummus, but I’m kind of feeling compelled to hit up the store and make another batch today just to test it. hmmmm…..

 - 1 large egg

 - 1/2 cup honey

 - 1/2 cup creamy peanut butter